anrhouses/anrhouses-cases/SyntheticCases/README.md

 This directory contains the data and R scripts to upload the synthetic cases.
+A summary is provided in [HOUSES_UncProblem](HOUSES_UncProblem.pdf).

 # Data
 The synthetic cases focus on the spatial prediction Soil organic carbon stock (OCS, expressed in Mg/ha) in the 0–30 cm layer.
 The cases are adapted from the procedure described by [de Bruin et al. (2022)](https://doi.org/10.1016/j.ecoinf.2022.101665).
 The original data (geotiff and shapefiles) can be downloaded [here](https://doi.org/10.5281/zenodo.6513429).